How SolarScout Vets Solar Installers in NZ

 Cheap equipment with poor warranties

 We only approve installers who use quality panels backed by minimum 25-year manufacturer warranties.
-Most of our installers also offer 5-10 year workmanship guarantees on their installations.
+Most of our installers also offer 5 to 10 year workmanship guarantees on their installations.

 Subcontracting without disclosure